insightsengineering/cards/tests/testthat/_snaps/apply_fmt_fn.md

       Error in `dplyr::mutate()`:
       i In argument: `stat_fmt = map2(...)`.
       Caused by error:
       !
 Formatting functions/aliases must be a function, a non-negative integer, or a formatting string, e.g. "xx.x".
+Problem occurred for variable: `fn` whose value is -1

 ---